What are the charges?

 These charges will affect your returns.

-We charge each member a membership fee of $2 per month for looking after your KiwiSaver account.
-We deduct the membership fee following the end of each month.
+This is a flat fee of $1.50 a month (or $18 a year) for members aged 18 and over.
+It helps to pay for the day-to-day administration of your KiwiSaver account.
+It’s deducted from your KiwiSaver account every month.
 If you’re invested in more than one fund, this fee will be deducted from the fund with the highest balance in your OneAnswer KiwiSaver Scheme account.
-This fee will show on your OneAnswer KiwiSaver Scheme account statement.

 Annual fund charge